faniskou/DHTSimpleApi/README.md

 ### run the app
 No port is assigned so will propably run on 5000
-you can run the api by running py dht.p
+you can run the api by running py dht.py

+### run on rasbian as a service
+Use the above commands to install sudo cp dht.service /lib/systemd/system/ sudo chmod 644 /lib/systemd/system/dht.service sudo systemctl daemon-reload sudo systemctl enable dht.service sudo systemctl start dht.service sudo systemctl status dht.service